This vignette describes how to create an experiment()

-glyreadto import your data, you can focus on the “Sample Information” section and breeze through the rest.
+glyreadto import your data, sample information is already handled, and you can focus on understanding the structure.

-- Expression Matrix: Your numeric data arranged with variables as rows and samples as columns (the heart of your dataset!)
+- Expression Matrix: Numeric data with variables as rows and samples as columns

-- Variable Information: A tibble describing your variables – proteins, peptides, glycan compositions, and more
+- Variable Information: A tibble describing variables (proteins, peptides, glycan compositions, etc.)

 The golden rule here is simple: your first column